 This section explains how to create, open, and save your show files.
-Each of these operations are accomplished through the Browser (on page 41) area in the <a href="https://example.com/The Central Information Area (CIA) (on page 38).
+Each of these operations are accomplished through the Browser (on page 43) area in the The Central Information Area (CIA) (on page 40).

 Create a New Show File